Carol Dweck's Mindset: The New Psychology o Success.

 What an inspiring book!
 It provides convincing evidence that great things are possible for students of all ages who work hard and for whom high, realistic expectations are set.
 Contrary to the hereditarians, genetics, while important, are not the determining factor for those of us in the normal range of intelligence.
 Supportive parents, teachers and culture dominate.

-presents a lot of research in a very readable manner.
+Intelligence and How to Get It presents a lot of research in a very readable manner.
 In addition to reviews of effective school programs, the reference to the US Dept. of Education's What Works Clearinghouse provides links to new findings.